Celebrities Who Have Experienced LASIK Complications

 Many people think of celebrities as people who get the best of everything in life.
 But their lives are not always as wonderful as people might think.
 Celebrities can suffer from the same ailments and trouble as the rest of us, including common eye problems.
 In recent years, many celebrities have undergone LASIK eye surgery in an effort to eliminate their need for corrective lenses, either in the form of eyeglasses or contact lenses.

-LASIK surgery is a laser procedure which alters the shape of the cornea, the transparent covering of the eye.
-LASIK is meant to fix refractive errors.
+LASIK surgery is a laser procedure that alters the shape of the cornea, the transparent covering of the eye.
+LASIK’s goal is to fix refractive errors.
 When there is a mismatch between the cornea and the lens of the eye, the images are not in focus, which is what a refractive error is.
 Refractive errors can result in myopia, hypermetropia and astigmatism.
-LASIK surgery reshapes the cornea and is supposed to improve visual acuity.
+LASIK surgery reshapes the cornea and should improve visual acuity.

-Some people believe that LASIK surgery is the cure all.
+Some people believe that LASIK surgery is the cure-all for refractive errors.
 The procedure is performed by an ophthalmologist using a laser to reshape the cornea.
 But the reality is that this surgery is not without its risks and negative outcomes.
 It doesn’t matter which doctor you go to or how much you spend, with LASIK you’re always taking a chance.
 Some celebrities have even suffered from very poor results after undergoing the surgery.

 Kathy Griffin is a well-known comic, but what happened to her when she underwent LASIK surgery is far from a laughing matter.